 On the evening of January 31, I received an email from Phil Dow, the superintendent of Rosslyn, offering me an intermediate teaching position.
 Now, I'll be honest here.
 When I first read his email, I burst into tears.
 I don't really know why.
 I guess because what I had been expecting for a while was now real.
 I almost instantly knew I was moving to Kenya (and THAT was a lot to take in within a few minutes).
 I asked Phil if I could have a few more days to pray about it, although I already knew what my answer would be.
 However having a few days to live with the idea before it was official helped me to have a peace about it.
 I remember lying in bed that night and thinking about my options.
 I didn't HAVE to accept the offer.
 I had a job there in Winchester, and I could go on with my life there.
 It was a very odd feeling knowing that I had a choice, no one was making me go to Kenya, but the two options I had would each lead me in extremely different paths, quite possibly for the rest of my life.
 I just KNEW that if I stayed in the U.S. I would wonder for the rest of my life what WOULD have been had I chosen Kenya.
 So here I am, and I have never had a moment's doubt about whether or not I made the right choice.

 Now, for one last cool piece of the puzzle.
 I hope I get this straight because I can't find the actual email she sent me, and I wish I had it in her words, but my mom wrote to me soon after I had accepted the position here to tell me something I never, ever knew before.
 She wrote that a few weeks before I was born, she was praying for me and praying that God would help her trust Him with wherever He would lead me as I grew up.
 She said that out of nowhere, as she prayed that, she "heard" God say, "Even Africa?"
 She said she really had no reason to think about Africa.
 She'd only distantly heard of a missionary or two going there.
-Of course now we can see that God started preparing her for this nearly 33 years ago, and it is no surprise to me to look back and see how He has orchestrated all the events of my life to lead me to this point.
+Of course now we can see that God started preparing her for this nearly 33 years ago.
+It is no surprise to me to look back and see how He has orchestrated all the events of my life to lead me to this point, especially in the combination of children's/youth ministry and teaching, at all the right times over the last ten years, to get me to where I am now.

 So if you've hung with me through all of this, let me leave you with one more thought: I know beyond a shadow of a doubt that I am where I am supposed to be right now.
 It might not be forever, but it is for now, and it is a GOOD feeling.
 If you don't know that about yourself, pray about it!
 God isn't going to bring everyone to Kenya or Africa or take you to an island in the sea.
 But He might!
 He might also want to use you as you sit in your office or walk down your street or spend time with your children to show others who He is.
 So many people have told me how "brave" I am for doing this.
 Brave has nothing to do with it.
 I would be wrong to do anything else.